Can Global XAI Methods Reveal Injected Behaviours in LLMs? SHAP vs Rule Extraction vs RuleSHAP: Experimental Setup

-Hence, for our study we adopt RuleFit and decision-tree-based surrogate models as baseline explainable approaches.
-Furthermore, as an additional baseline, we incorporate RuleFit enhanced with XGBoost instead of traditional gradient boosting, which is equivalent to \textsc{RuleSHAP} with feature weights set to 1.
-Additionally, despite SHAP not producing explicit rule-based explanations, we decided to include it in a separate evaluation to understand to what extent its global explanations can capture the importance of features involved in bias rules.
-To perform an ablation study on \textsc{RuleSHAP}'s main components, we consider two modified versions of the \textsc{RuleSHAP}.
-The first variant omits Step 2 (cf. Section \ref{sec:ruleshap:implementation}), excluding SHAP-driven feature weighting in XGBoost.
-The second variant excludes Step 3, i.e., no SHAP-Aware LASSO Regression.
+Hence, we use RuleFit \citep{friedman2008predictive} (which relies on gradient boosting and is open source) and decision-tree-based surrogate models as baselines.
+As an additional baseline, we incorporate RuleFit enhanced with XGBoost instead of traditional gradient boosting, which is equivalent to \textsc{RuleSHAP} with uniform feature weights.
+Despite SHAP not producing explicit rule-based explanations, we also include it in a separate evaluation to understand to what extent its global explanations can capture the importance of features involved in trigger predicates.
+To perform an ablation study on \textsc{RuleSHAP}'s main components, we consider two modified versions of \textsc{RuleSHAP}.
+The first variant omits Step 2, excluding SHAP-driven feature weighting in XGBoost.
+The second variant excludes Step 3, i.e., no SHAP-aware LASSO.

-\textbf{Evaluation metrics.} To evaluate baseline XAI methods (cf. Section \ref{sec:experiments:baselines}) and \textsc{RuleSHAP} in identifying bias rules in LLMs, we use \textit{Mean Reciprocal Rank} (MRR) \citep{DBLP:conf/trec/Voorhees99,DBLP:journals/ijon/Amador-Dominguez23} to measure \textit{faithfulness} and \textit{rule-based conciseness} \cite{DBLP:conf/hcomp/LiaoZLDD22,DBLP:journals/csur/NautaTPNPSSKS23} to assess \textit{compactness}, which impacts interpretability.
-This follows standard practice in global (rule extraction) XAI \cite{DBLP:journals/csur/NautaTPNPSSKS23}. \textit{MRR} is used to assess how well an XAI method recovers and ranks injected bias rules.
-Given a set of biases \(B\), let \(r_j\) be the rank of the correct bias rule for \(b_j\in B\) in the extracted rule set \(R\).
-The \textit{reciprocal rank} at \(k\in\{1,3,10\}\) is $\mathrm{RR@}k(b_j) = \mathbf{1}[r_j \le k] / r_j$, and the \textit{mean reciprocal rank} at top-\(k\) is $\mathrm{MRR@}k \;=\;\frac{1}{|B|}\sum_{b_j\in B}\mathrm{RR@}k(b_j)$.
-MRR measures only true positives via exact matches, underestimating but never overestimating faithfulness. \textit{Rule-based conciseness} instead quantifies the number of rules extracted by an XAI method.
-A concise \(|R|\) reduces cognitive load, with smaller \(|R|\) indicating more efficient XAI \cite{vilone2020comparative,vilone2021notions}.
+\textbf{Evaluation metrics.} We report three complementary metrics.
+First, \textit{exact recovery} is measured by mean reciprocal rank (MRR) at $k\in\{1,3,10\}$.
+For injected triggers $G$ and extracted rules $R$, let $r(g)$ be the rank of the first rule whose predicates and target output abstraction exactly match trigger $g$.
+We define $\mathrm{RR@}k(g)=\mathbf{1}[r(g)\le k]/r(g)$ and $\mathrm{MRR@}k=|G|^{-1}\sum_{g\in G}\mathrm{RR@}k(g)$.
+This metric is conservative because it rewards syntactic recovery and can miss functionally equivalent rules.

+Second, \textit{functional fidelity} measures whether the highest-ranked extracted rules identify the same instances as the planted trigger, even when the recovered rule is not syntactically identical to the ground truth.
+For each ground-truth pair and cutoff \(k\), we take the top-\(k\) extracted rules for that target and form a binary surrogate that fires on an instance when at least one of those rules fires.
+We then compare this surrogate firing set with the ground-truth triggered subset induced by the injected predicate.
+We report Matthews correlation coefficient (MCC), using it as the primary fidelity metric because it remains informative under class imbalance.

+Third, \textit{rule-set size} $|R|$ measures compactness.
+We interpret it together with exact and functional fidelity, since smaller rule sets are useful only when they preserve behaviour.